How to Use Credit for Your Wedding

 Best Credit Cards to Use for Your Wedding

-One of the most popular travel rewards cards around, the Chase Sapphire Preferred® Card is a favorite not only for its huge sign-up bonus of 50,000 points, but that you can redeem those points for $625 worth of travel.
+One of the most popular travel rewards cards around, the Chase Sapphire Preferred Card is a favorite known for generous welcome bonuses, but that you can redeem those points for 25% bonus value.

 This is a great card to use if you plan to make regular, in-full payments on your credit card balance and want to earn some rewards for all your wedding expenses.